1945 Newport by-election: Candidates

 The Conservative Party selected as its candidate Ronald Bell, an Oxford-educated barrister who had been defeated at the Caerphilly by-election in 1939.
 In keeping with a war-time electoral pact, the Labour and Liberal parties did not field candidates, and Bell's only opponent was Robert Edwards, the Chairman of the Independent Labour Party (ILP).

-Results
+Result

 On a considerably reduced turnout, Bell held the seat for the Conservatives with a majority of 2,702 votes; Edwards had won 45.5% of the votes, one of the ILP's best results for years.

 However, Bell's tenure as MP for Newport was brief.
 The date of the general election was announced on 23 May, and Parliament was dissolved on 15 June.
 In the Labour Party's landslide victory at general election on 5 July 1945, Bell was heavily defeated by the Labour Party candidate, Peter Freeman.

 He returned to the House of Commons at the 1950 general election as MP for South Buckinghamshire.